 Step 4: Work out in the morning instead of the evening.

+Exercise smart.
+Morning exercise in the sunlight is the ideal way to start your day.
+Most people should avoid strenuous workouts in the late evening or right before bed—no 24 hour gyms!
 The increase in body temperature that comes with cardio workouts and stimulation can interfere with sleep onset.
 Try moving your workouts to before noon for optimum sleep.

 Step 5: Stop looking at your phone in bed.